-The college shall maintain student records procedures consistent with the requirements of applicable State and Federal laws and guidelines.
-Student records procedures shall balance the college's legal responsibility and the use of student records to promote the growth and welfare of students within the mission of the college.
+"Chemeketa Community College shall maintain student records procedures consistent with the requirements of applicable state and federal laws and guidelines and use student records to promote the growth and welfare of students within the mission of the college.

 Enrollment and academic records and any other records not identified below